Dudley Clarke: Lisbon and London

 Clarke travelled to Lisbon on 22 August 1941 aiming, as with his earlier Turkey trip, to open up lines of deception into Axis forces.
 He spent around a month in the area, posing as a flamboyant journalist, before being summoned back to London.
 His successful deception activities in the Middle East had caught the attention of high command, and Clarke was asked to write a paper about his experiences.

 While in London, Clarke met many of his counterparts on the Western Front.
 He attended meetings of the Twenty Committee and Chiefs of Staff Committee (which was chaired by his old commander, John Dill).
 The paper on deception met with approval in the establishment and it was decided that a department similar to 'A' Force should be created in London.
-Clarke was offered the job, reporting directly to the Chiefs of Staff and War Cabinet.
+Clarke was offered the job, reporting directly to the Chiefs of Staff and the War Cabinet.
 He declined, citing loyalty to the Middle East, but his decision was in large part due to the greater operational freedom and status he enjoyed in North Africa.
 The London Controlling Section was formed and, after some disorganisation, prospered under John Bevan, with whom Clarke would later work closely.

 Pleased with his success in London, Clarke returned to Lisbon on 12 October posing as a journalist for The Times named "Wrangal Craker".
 His aim was to carry on the semi-undercover work of spreading rumours and misinformation to the Germans.
 Later that month, in Madrid, he was arrested while dressed as a woman.
 Guy Liddell, wartime counter-espionage head at MI5, said of the incident: "I'm afraid to say that after his stay in Lisbon as a bogus journalist he has got rather over-confident about his powers as an agent."
 Clarke was released, apparently at the behest of a German contact who believed him to be "an important agent who was ready to assist the Germans", and made his way to Gibraltar.